miya-w/2024-SQL-note/README.md

 **Creating a Table for a Related Data Entity**

-Let’s say we have the following data relationship: `Band ---< Musician` *A Band has many Musicians*, and *a Musician belongs to a Band*
 ```sql
 -- The REFERENCES constraint is what makes a column a FK.
 CREATE TABLE musicians (